Château de l'Herm

-The moats are still visible.
-The castle is open to visitors.
+Currently, the moats are still visible and the castle is open to visitors.

 Eugène Le Roy used the castle as a setting in his 1899 novel Jacquou le Croquant, which uses many real place names and locations.
 It tells the story of a Barade forest peasant who rebels against the evil comte de Nansac who lives at the Château de l'Herm.

 It has been listed since 1927 as a monument historique by the French Ministry of Culture.